This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases. Please see the disclosure for more information.

 Think shrimp cocktail.
 Cooked and served in oyster shells, these are quite possibly the perfect grilled (or baked) appetizer.
 The sauce is so much better, so much more delicious that stuff you get in a bottle.
 You’ll want to make a lot of these Cajun shrimp in oyster shells because one or two just isn’t going to get it.

-I used stainless steel reusable oyster shells, which have quickly become my go-to servers for seafood and well, just about anything I can fit into them.
+I used stainless steel reusable oyster shells when I made these Cajun shrimp in oyster shells, which have quickly become my go-to servers for seafood and well, just about anything I can fit into them.
 I can fit two (or even three) large Cajun shrimp into each shell.
 Even though they go onto a grill or in the oven, they cool off quickly so you can handle them.
 Just pick them up and slurp them down, just like you were eating oysters.
 Fun!